alpacanetworks/alpamon/README.md

 # alpamon-go
-New Go-based Secure Server Agent for Alpaca Infra Platform
+New Go-based Secure Server Agent for Alpacon

-**Alpamon** is a server agent for **Alpaca Infra Platform**.
+**Alpamon** is a server agent for **Alpacon**.
 Each server should have Alpamon installed to be controlled via Alpacon.

 This guide outlines the step-by-step process for installing Alpamon within a development environment.
 The installation requires an active Internet connection or the appropriate configuration of a proxy server.